 The cost to hike the Inca Trail varies depending on the tour operator you book with.
 For Peru Treks, the cost of the Inca Trail trek was $650 USD (November 2016).
 This included pick up from Cusco to the start of the trail, trek permits, two guides, porter services, food, camping equipment, entry to Machu Picchu, and a train ticket back to Cusco.
 While the cost is high, the Inca trail trek is worth every penny.

 Layers are your best friend on the Inca trail.
 During the day it can be hot as you are much closer to the sun due to the elevation.
 At night it becomes cold so you need warm clothes for camping.
 If you are on a long trip and don’t want to carry around bulky clothes then you can buy warm clothes in Cusco instead.
 The town is full of handcrafted alpaca and sheep sweaters, hats, etc. that will keep you warm.

 All of the camping equipment (tents, sleeping bags, etc.) gets provided and carried by the tour company/porters.
-Peru Treks brought and prepared all of our the food, as well as water to replenish the group each day.
-I only brought a few extra snacks with me to munch on during the trail that I didn’t even finish.
+Peru Treks brought and prepared all of our food, as well as water to replenish the group each day.
+I only brought a few extra snacks with me to munch on during the hike that I didn’t even finish.

 Itinerary for the Classic Inca Trail Trek

 The Inca trail is 42 km in length and broken up over four days of hiking: